-In this case, there is a set of custom multirecords with Manufacturer ID = 00400Ah (the PPS IANA), Record ID = 0Ch.
-The concatenation of the data in these multirecords (optionally compressed with gzip) represents the parameter data in the same format as for the text file above.
+In this case, there is a set of custom multirecords with the following Manufacturer ID (IANA Enterprise Number) assigned to Pentair (00400Ah)† and Record ID = 0Ch.
+The concatenation of the data in these multirecords (optionally compressed with qzip) represents the parameter data in the same format as for the text file above.
 Management of parameter sets is also performed in the same way as for the previous case.